Vitamin K

 The best way to get the daily requirement of vitamin K is by eating food sources.
 Vitamin K is found in the following foods: Green leafy vegetables, such as kale, spinach, turnip greens, collards, Swiss chard, mustard greens, parsley, romaine, and green leaf lettuce.

-Which disease is caused due to lack of vitamin K?
+Which condition is caused due to lack of vitamin K?

 Vitamin K deficiency bleeding (VKDB) is a bleeding problem that occurs in some newborns during the first few days of life.
-VKDB was previously called hemorrhagic disease of the newborn.
+VKDB was previously called hemorrhagic condition of the newborn.

 Is cheese high in vitamin K?